alinex/bash-lib/doc/function/option_parse.md

 Options can be given in different forms: `-a 45`, `-a45`, `--age 45`, `--age=45` are all equal.
 The last one is preferred because of readability.

 Also multiple short options can be put together with only the last may need a value.

+**Unknown options** will be pushed through without an error, you have to check for them later by yourself to give better error messages then we could here.
+The corelation between name and value can be broken here.
+So neither use this intentionally, you always have to check it and break with an unknown option error.